Too hot to sleep? Here's how to stay cool in bed | Ideal Home

 Sweltering summer nights ruining your sleep?
 Check out these simple tricks and miracle products to banish the heatwave from the bedroom

-All year long most of us dream of a hot summer but when the weather suddenly becomes freakishly warm it can play havoc with our sleep.
-While most of us lap up the sunshine during the day, those long summer nights are notable for the absence of shuteye.
-After a few nights of tossing and turning, we all want to know one thing – what can we do when it’s too hot to sleep?
+All year long most of us dream of a hot summer, but when the weather suddenly becomes freakishly warm, it can play havoc with our sleep.
+While most of us lap up the sunshine during the day, those long hot nights are notable for the absence of shut-eye.
+After a few hours of tossing and turning, we all want to know one thing – what can we do when it’s too hot to sleep?

 ‘A baking bedroom can impact on our comfort,’ agrees Simon Williams of the National Bed Federation (NBF).

-‘Your body temperature needs to drop slightly before you go to sleep, which is why you just can’t sleep when you’re too hot.
+‘Your body temperature needs to drop slightly before you go to bed, which is why you just can’t sleep when you’re too hot.

-‘An ideal bedroom temperature should be around 16 to18°C so it can be difficult to get comfortable in a hot and stuffy bedroom, leaving many suffering from a disturbed night’s sleep.’
+‘An ideal bedroom temperature should be around 16 to 18°C, so it can be difficult to get comfortable in a hot and stuffy space, which leaves many people suffering from a disturbed night’s sleep.’

-Shopping guides: Best mattresses: Get a perfect night’s sleep
+Searching for the right mattress?
+Read: Best mattresses: the guide to a perfect night’s sleep

-Fortunately, there are some amazing ways to stay cool in when it’s too hot to sleep.
-From cooling pillows to creating airflow, try these simple and effective steps to take to ensure you stay cool and comfortable in bed this summer.
+Fortunately, there are some amazing ways to stay cool when it’s too hot to sleep.
+From cooling pillows to creating airflow, try these simple and effective steps to ensure you stay cool and comfortable in bed this summer.

-Keep out the heat and encourage airflow
+1. Keep out the heat and encourage airflow in your bedroom

-- Keep as many windows and doors open as possible to allow air to circulate.
+- Open as many windows and doors as possible to allow air to circulate.
 Even cracking windows at the front and the back of a house creates a slight through draft that will pull warm air out and allow the rooms to cool.

 - Keep curtains or blinds drawn during the day to keep the sun out.
 Blackout blinds were made for this sort of weather and shutters will also come into their own, blocking the light while letting in the air.